 That's what a former top cop sees in the body cam video of a Nye County deputy using deadly force against a family's dog.

-It's a story that first broke the story last week.
+It's a story that we first reported on last week.

 The story continues as even those in law enforcement say more needs to be done to hold the deputy accountable.

 Deputy John Tolle's deadly shots fired at a family dog named Blu have become the shots heard round the world.

 Comments and concerns over the deputy's actions have come from as far as England and Australia.